dbmedialab-archive/puppet-mod-postfix-sendgrid/README.md

 # Postfix Module to relay mail via Sendgrid

 A small module that configures Postfix for use with Sendgrid.
+Almost everything shamelessly lifted from https://github.com/oddhill/oddboxen

 ## Usage
 Enter your Sendgrid credentials in hiera: